-- 7.9.7 An existing contract may provide an option of an extended period without a further tendering process.
-Insourcing opportunity consideration in accordance with clause 7.5 must occur prior to an employer taking up an option to extend the contract. - 7.9.8 Subject to this clause, existing contract arrangements will not be extended to new or replacement facilities.
-It is acknowledged that new or replacement facilities are not to be treated as Greenfield sites. - 7.9.9 With the exception the emergent circumstances outlined in clause 7.9.8, the employer cannot contract out or lease current services until agreement is reached at the BEMS SBU, provided that such agreement shall not unreasonably be withheld. - 7.9.10 In emergent circumstances, arising from extraordinary or unforeseen events, where a delay would cause immediate risk to patients and/or detriment to the delivery of public health services, the employer can contract out or lease current services without seeking agreement of to the BEMS SBU, provided clause 7.9.2 has been met. - 7.9.11 In these emergent circumstances, the employer will advise relevant unions as soon as practicable.
-In all cases information must be provided to the next BEMS SBU for review in relation to these cases and to assist in determining strategies to resolve any issues that arise. - 7.9.12 Any dispute between the parties arising out of this clause will be dealt with in accordance with Clause 1.11 of this Agreement.
+- 7.8.8 Subject to this clause, existing contract arrangements will not be extended to new or replacement facilities.
+It is acknowledged that new or replacement facilities are not to be treated as Greenfield sites - 7.8.9 With the exception the emergent circumstances outlined in clause 7.8.8, the employer cannot contract out or lease current services until agreement is reached at the BEMS SBU, provided that such agreement shall not unreasonably be withheld. - 7.8.10 In emergent circumstances, arising from extraordinary or unforeseen events, where a delay would cause immediate risk to patients and/or detriment to the delivery of public health services, the employer can contract out or lease current services without seeking agreement of to the BEMS SBU, provided clause 7.8.10 has been met. - 7.8.11 In these emergent circumstances, the employer will advise relevant unions as soon as practicable.
+In all cases information must be provided to the next BEMS SBU for review in relation to these cases and to assist in determining strategies to resolve any issues that arise. - 7.8.12 Any dispute between the parties arising out of this clause will be dealt with in accordance with clause 1.11 of this Agreement.

-PART 8 COMMUNICATION, CONSULTATION, DISPUTE RESOLUTION AND INDUSTRIAL RELATIONS MATTERS
+PART 8 - COMMUNICATION, CONSULTATION, DISPUTE RESOLUTION AND INDUSTRIAL RELATIONS MATTERS

-8.1 Consultation mechanisms
+8.1 Consultation Mechanisms

-In implementing the agreed outcomes of this Agreement, a consultative mechanism will be established to ensure the continued effectiveness and/or efficient operation of this Agreement.
+8.1.1 In implementing the agreed outcomes of this Agreement, a consultative mechanism will be established to ensure the continued effectiveness and/or efficient operation of this Agreement.

-8.2 Union encouragement
+8.2 Union Encouragement

-The employer is to provide relevant unions with complete lists of new starters (consisting of name, job title and work location) to the workplace on a quarterly basis, unless agreed between the employer and union to be on a more regular basis.
-This information is to be provided electronically.

-The employer is required where requested to provide relevant unions with a listing of current staff comprising name, job title and work location.
+- 8.2.1 The employer is to provide relevant unions with complete lists of new starters (consisting of name, job title and work location) to the workplace on a quarterly basis, unless agreed between the employer and union to be on a more regular basis.
+This information is to be provided electronically. - 8.2.2 The employer is required where requested to provide relevant unions with a listing of current staff comprising name, job title and work location.
 This information shall be supplied on a six-monthly basis, unless agreed between the employer and union to be on a more regular basis.
-The provision of all staff information to relevant unions shall be consistent with the principles outlined at s 350 of the Industrial Relations Act 2016.
+The provision of all staff information to relevant unions shall be consistent with the principles outlined at s350 of the IR Act.

+8.3 Local Consultative Forum
-Each employer will establish and maintain a Local Consultative Forum (LCF).
-For those employers with limited numbers of BEMS employees, a small gathering of all employees should occur to discuss any issues or concerns including instances of contracted services and the opportunity of contracting services in.

-Each LCF shall have 'contracting' as a standing agenda item.
-The membership of the LCF will be representative of the parties to this agreement (a combination of management and union delegates).

-The LCF shall convene at least ten (10) times annually at times mutually agreed by the parties.

-Unions shall be provided a list of proposed annual LCF dates by the Hospital and Health Service

-The role of the LCF shall be to develop a consultation process for BEMS.
-The consultative processes established may be integrated with consultative processes for quality improvement, and health and safety provided that they are consistent with the provisions of this Agreement.

-Matters that cannot be resolved through the LCF will be referred to the HCF.
+- 8.3.1 Each employer will establish and maintain a LCF.
+For those employers with limited numbers of employees, a small gathering of all employees should occur to discuss any issues or concerns including instances of contracted services and the opportunity of contracting services in. - 8.3.2 Each LCF shall have 'contracting' as a standing agenda item.
+The membership of the LCF will be representative of the parties to this agreement (a combination of management and union delegates). - 8.3.3 The LCF shall convene at least 10 times annually at times mutually agreed by the parties. - 8.3.4 Unions shall be provided a list of proposed annual LCF dates by the HHS. - 8.3.5 The role of the LCF shall be to develop a consultation process for BEMS.
+The consultative processes established may be integrated with consultative processes for quality improvement, and health and safety provided that they are consistent with the provisions of this Agreement. - 8.3.6 Matters that cannot be resolved through the LCF will be referred to the Health Consultative Forum (HCF).
 A union member of the LCF will attend the HCF and provide any updates back to the LCF at the next meeting.

-8.2.2 Effective consultation practices
+8.4 Effective Consultation Practices